suragaafar/PaintProject/README.md

-# 🎨 Paint – Python Drawing App
+# 🎨 Paint – Python Drawing Program

-This is a custom Paint application built using **Pygame** and **Tkinter**, created as my very first Python project in Grade 11 Computer Science.
+This is a custom Paint program built using **Pygame** and **Tkinter**, created as my very first Python project in Grade 11 Computer Science.

 The program lets users draw on a canvas using different tools, pick colors, use stamps, and even add music—all while learning how graphical user interfaces work behind the scenes.